Physical Therapy Guide to Down Syndrome

 What Kind of Physical Therapist Do I Need?

-All physical therapists are prepared through education and experience to treat a variety of conditions or injuries.
+All physical therapists are prepared through education and experience to treat patients with various conditions or injuries, including DS.
 You may want to consider:

 - A physical therapist who is experienced in pediatrics and developmental disorders.
-Some physical therapists have a pediatric practice and will work with you and your child in the clinic, home, school, and community environment.
+Some physical therapists have a pediatric practice and work with people in the clinic, home, school, and community.

 - A physical therapist who is a board-certified clinical specialist or who has completed a residency or fellowship in pediatric physical therapy.
 This physical therapist has advanced knowledge, experience, and skills that may apply to developmental conditions such as DS.